Two ASCIP members recently experienced large multimillion-dollar property loss fires that disrupted education programs.

 In the first incident, button lithium batteries had been purchased in bulk by a teacher for an experiment.
 Lithium batteries are safe if individually wrapped and no metal to metal contact occurs.
 But hundreds of batteries were purchased and apparently left on a counter.
 If lithium batteries touch each other, they release heat energy causing a chain reaction.

-The Lesson: When purchasing batteries, members should buy from a reputable manufacturer or supplier; avoid batteries shipped without protective packaging (i.e., hard plastic or equal); inspect them upon receipt and safely dispose damaged ones; store batteries away from combustible materials; if practical, store batteries in a metal storage cabinets and avoid bulk-storage in non-laboratory areas.
+The Lesson: When purchasing batteries, members should buy from a reputable manufacturer or supplier; avoid batteries shipped without protective packaging (i.e., hard plastic or equal); inspect them upon receipt, and safely dispose of damaged ones; store batteries away from combustible materials; if practical, store batteries in a metal storage cabinet, and avoid bulk-storage in non-laboratory areas.